sonic-net/SONiC/doc/static-route/SONiC_static_route_hdl.md

  - gNMI set/get support for Static IPv4 and IPv6 routes.

 ### 1.1.3 Warm Boot Requirements
-With static routes configured system will be able to do warmboot.
+With static routes configured, system will be able to do warmboot.

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
 Use of sonic management framework to configure routes.
 ## 2.2 Functional Description
-1.Provide CLI, gNMI and REST support for static route configuration.
+Provide CLI, gNMI and REST support for static route configuration.

 # 3 Design
 ## 3.1 Overview
 An existing table STATIC_ROUTE (which is not used currently) will be used to write static route from the transformer for any CLI, rest or gNMI request.
-This table will be monitored by bgpcfgd daemon and the config will be sent to vtysh shell for configuring in FRR.
+This table will be monitored by frrcfgd daemon and the config will be sent to vtysh shell for configuring in FRR.

 ![Static route flow](static_rt_flow.jpg)
 ## 3.2 DB Changes